virginiagreco/yeo-face-invaders/README.md

 3. **Add the FaceNet model**

-The TFLite model is not included in the repository due to size.
+The TFLite model is not included in the repository due to file size.
 Download it and place it at `assets/models/mobilefacenet.tflite`:

 ```bash
 curl -L "https://github.com/shubham0204/FaceRecognition_With_FaceNet_Android/raw/master/app/src/main/assets/facenet.tflite" -o assets/models/mobilefacenet.tflite